ylaboratory/flambe/README.md

 ## Annotation file formats

-In this section we describe in detail the various file formats of the accessory files and main annotation files: IOB, CoNLL, disambiguation, and workflow files.
+In this section, we describe in detail the various file formats of the accessory files and main annotation files: IOB, CoNLL, disambiguation, and workflow files.

 #### IOB files